-Philo burst onto the streaming scene with an amazing proposition: get more than 40 channels for only $16 per month.
+Philo burst onto the streaming scene with an amazing proposition: get more than 55 channels for only $20 per month.
 The catch?
 No local TV stations and no sports channels.
 Our 2022 Philo review digs into every feature and benefit offered by this low-cost, high-channel streaming service.

-Philo may be new to most streamers, but it’s been around for several years.
+Philo may be unfamiliar to most cord-cutters, but it’s been around for several years.
 For most of its history, Philo provided streaming TV services to universities.

 After hiring Facebook co-founder Andrew McCollum to be its CEO, Philo landed investments from HBO, Discovery Communications, A+E Networks and other media companies.